3000 words – 20 min

 Downstairs, walls are thicker and in contact with the ground, increasing thermal mass.
 Raised off the ground, suspended floors lessen this effect, whereas solid floors or those that sit below ground will have additional thermal mass.
 The higher the mass of the wall, the larger the skirting board required.
 It is sometimes extended up the wall with panelling.
 This insulated vapour control layer prevents airborne moisture vapour from condensing in as well as on the base of a wall.
 Symptom misinterpreted as ‘rising damp’ can be resolved by understanding it as condensation.

 Skirting is mounted on twisted timber pegs, separating it from the cold base of the wall.
 The outer face of timber is prepared with a lime-rich primer.
-Penetrating in, it reduces the timbers ability to absorb water by capillary while improving the capacity to diffuse vapour.
-Further, more oily undercoats are applied, the surface is now prepared to bind to a hard finish coat.
+By penetrating in, it reduces the timber’s ability to absorb water by capillary while improving the capacity to diffuse vapour.
+Further, more oily undercoats are applied, and the surface is now prepared to bind to a hard finish coat.
 This glossy vapour control layer, containing metals such as white lead, minimises the migration of moisture.
-Appropriately detailed, gloss painted joinery is used at junctures with a high-risk of condensation.
+Appropriately detailed, gloss-painted joinery is used at junctures with a high risk of condensation.
 Skirting, architrave, doors and windows are all protected at the dew point.

 The historic building fabric was designed and detailed to manage moisture vapour by successfully interacting with the atmosphere.
 Before modifying the original, the function of the original form should first be fully understood.

-The modern renovation process covers or replaces vapour open materials with a bricolage of modern vapour closed alternatives.
-The principles of ornamentation no longer apply, the wallpaper is stripped away from protecting the lime plastered walls.
+The modern renovation process covers or replaces vapour-open materials with a bricolage of modern vapour-closed alternatives.
+The principles of ornamentation no longer apply, and the wallpaper is stripped away from protecting the lime-plastered walls.
 It is an unwanted old fashion for which the skills to replace are no longer valued.
-The lime plaster exposed is seen as old and needing to be replaced.
+The lime plaster exposed is seen as old and needs to be replaced.
 Polyvinyl acetate and cement are applied, followed by gypsum plaster then sealed with washable paint.
-The joinery is stripped of its protective layer of gloss to expose the beauty of the wood, the purpose of the door is now warped.
+The joinery is stripped of its protective layer of gloss to expose the beauty of the wood, and the purpose of the door is now warped.
 Open-plan living distributes the vapour generated by activities throughout the house; the laws of thermodynamics no longer apply.
 Where once heavy linen curtains buffered moisture and cold, now excessive damp gatherers, damaging the health of both the home and its occupants.